-Calcot Park: Course Open no restrictions enjoy your game.
+Calcot Park: Course Open.
+Enjoy your game.
 Tom

 Calcot Park is an undulating, traditional, parkland course rated in the top six golf clubs in Berkshire and is recognised as one of the best in the area.
 It was designed by Harry Colt in 1930 who also built, amongst others, Beaconsfield, Denham, Stoke Park, Sunningdale Old, Swinley Forest along with the East and West courses at Wentworth Club in Surrey.